Analysis | McEnany’s attempt to rationalize Trump’s conflicting coronavirus claims didn’t work

 “But outside of that,” he continued, “the children have been very strong, and it’s amazing.
 The younger they are, the better they do.”

-This was the same argument Trump made on Monday night at a rally in Ohio: that schools should be opened because young people “have a hell of an immune system, but it affects virtually nobody.”
+This was the same argument Trump made on Monday night at a rally in Ohio: that schools should be opened because young people “have a hell of an immune system … it affects virtually nobody.”

 White House press secretary Kayleigh McEnany was asked Tuesday about the conflict between Trump’s “virtually nobody” line and his assertions to Woodward.

 “Well, as you know, this was a novel pathogen,” McEnany replied.
 “We now know a lot more about covid today.
-And the president actually said that in a speech last night right before the comment he made, he said we now know a lot more about the virus and we know that elderly people, particularly those with comorbidities, are affected by it.
-And we know that young people are by and large, and in some states, there's been no young people that have succumbed to this disease."
+And the president actually said that in a speech last night right before the comment he made, he said we now know a lot more about the virus and we know that elderly people, particularly those with co-morbidities, are affected by it.
+And we know that young people are by and large, and in some states, there’s been no young people that have succumbed to this disease."

-Earlier in the briefing, she'd listed some states where that was true.
+Earlier in the briefing, she had listed some states where that was true.

 “I mean, we know that a very, very small percentage of those under 18 have actually perished because of covid,” she continued.
 “It was a novel pathogen.
-Now we know a lot more about it: who it affects, who our most vulnerable are, which is why we’ve surged testing to communities that are vulnerable and will continue to make sure that our elderly, those with comorbidities, are protected.”
+Now we know a lot more about it: who it affects, who our most vulnerable are, which is why we’ve surged testing to communities that are vulnerable and will continue to make sure that our elderly, those with co-morbidities, are protected.”

 It is not true that Trump’s position changed because we got new information about the virus.
 Again, he’s been consistent in contrasting the threats posed to younger and older Americans, even if his representation of the threat is inaccurate.

-For example, the Kaiser Family Foundation estimates that about 38 percent of adult Americans are at heightened risk from the virus thanks either to their age or because they have existing conditions that put them at risk.
+For example, the Kaiser Family Foundation estimates that about 38 percent of adult Americans are at heightened risk from the virus, thanks either to their age or because they have existing conditions that put them at risk.
 Nationally, more than a fifth of those ages 18 to 64 are at heightened risk because of existing health problems.
 That varies by state — West Virginians are more likely to be at risk than Coloradans, for example — but in each state, there’s some segment of the population for which Trump’s “virtually nobody” or immune-but-not-quite designations simply don’t work.

 We have learned a lot about the virus, but the relative risks between older and younger Americans isn’t really one of them.
-The difference in what Trump says publicly and what he told Woodward in private is much more likely attributable to what he sought from each audience.
+The difference in what Trump says publicly and what he told Woodward in private is probably attributable to what he sought from each audience.

 To the crowd on Monday, he wanted to leverage closed schools as a political wedge against Democrats and, at the same time, downplay the threat of the pandemic overall.
-So young people became a population that faced no real risk from the virus (ignoring the risk of transmission which a reporter pointed out to McEnany).
+So young people became a population that faced no real risk from the virus (ignoring the risk of transmission, which a reporter pointed out to McEnany).

 His goal with Woodward was probably different.
-Trump’s relationship with the media before entering politics was largely transactional; he built good will by sharing private information that a reporter might find useful.
+Trump’s relationship with the media before entering politics was largely transactional; he built goodwill by sharing private information that a reporter might find useful.
 Trump understood that Woodward could offer an authoritative sense of his presidency and clearly thought that he could help shape Woodward’s story by speaking with him repeatedly.
-But Woodward worked for The Washington Post, not the New York one.
+But Woodward works for The Washington Post, not the New York one.
 The gossip-page strategy for managing the media didn’t work.

 Now, McEnany has to play cleanup, to explain why Trump would admit that the risk was nonzero back in March while saying it is near-zero now.
 The answer is that Trump makes things up as he sees fit, but McEnany can’t say that.
 So she instead suggested that Trump was simply reflecting new information as he got it.